stefanofa/awesome/TOPICS.md

 ## discord-bot

-*   [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Indexing Discord Help Channel Questions into Google
+*   [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Powering Discord content discovery by making web pages from threads for some of the largest servers, including Valorant, Cloudflare, C#, and Nuxt.

 ## help

-*   [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Indexing Discord Help Channel Questions into Google
+*   [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Powering Discord content discovery by making web pages from threads for some of the largest servers, including Valorant, Cloudflare, C#, and Nuxt.

 ## sapphire

-*   [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Indexing Discord Help Channel Questions into Google
+*   [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Powering Discord content discovery by making web pages from threads for some of the largest servers, including Valorant, Cloudflare, C#, and Nuxt.

 ## analyzer